Made to Stick · Chip & Dan Heath

 Why it matters

-It's the hidden reason most explanations, docs, lessons, and pitches fail — the better you know your subject, the less able you are to feel what a beginner doesn't know, so clear communication takes deliberate work, not just expertise.
+It’s why most explanations, docs, and pitches fail — the better you know something, the less you can feel what a beginner doesn’t.
+Clarity takes deliberate work, not just expertise.

 A common misreading